-The vibrating plate is a platform that you stand upon that sends vibrations – via specialized motors underneath – throughout your entire body.
+The vibrating plate is a platform you stand upon that sends vibrations – via specialized motors underneath – throughout your entire body.

 Most vibe plate manufacturers include a setting (a dial or button) so that you can control the speed or intensity of the vibration.

-Speaking personally, my vibe plate is among my favorite exercise machines – I have one in my home gym area.
+My vibe plate is among my favorite exercise machines – I have one in my home gym area.
 I love using it for opening up my tight hips and inner thighs and creating a more symmetrical workout for all my major muscle groups.
 I believe it has helped me achieve my fitness goals in less time.

 Blood Circulation and Other Health Benefits of A Vibe Plate

-Six clinical trials with a total of 194 subjects were included in three meta-analyses which determined a statistically significant effect of whole-body vibration plate exercises on reduction of total fat mass.
+Six clinical trials with a total of 194 subjects were included in three meta-analyses which determined a statistically significant effect of whole-body vibration plate exercises on the reduction of total fat mass.

 Power Plate and Other Top Brands